 - Mentions: Which brands were mentioned on this specific URL.

-- Used Total: Total number of times this URL was used as a source.
+- Retrievals: Total number of times this URL appeared as a source across all chats.

-- Avg.
-Citations: Average number of times the URL was explicitly cited when used (in your selected time period).
+- Citation Rate: Average number of times the URL was explicitly cited when used (in your selected time period).

 - Updated: The latest time we fetched content from this URL.